 The following requirements are additional to those of ISO 9001, Clause 7:

-The Service Facility shall establish procedures or work instructions for Ex inspection and maintenance.
-These procedures or work instructions shall consider each process covered under the scope of the IECEx Service Facility Certificate to the requirements of IEC 60079-17 in accordance with the parameters listed below:
+The Ex Service Facility shall establish specific procedures or work instructions for Ex inspection and maintenance.
+These procedures or work instructions shall consider each process covered under the scope of the IECEx Service Facility Certificate to the requirements of IEC 60079-14 and IEC 60079-17 in accordance with the parameters listed below:

-Type of service offered
+Type of Ex service offered

 Measurement/test/inspection facilities available

-Activities to address any recall of product after installation, should the Service Facility become aware of any critical or major defect after the installed product has been released.
-Such procedures shall provide for the notification to the ExCB of the problem and to national authorities, e.g. Mining Regulators for Group I.

-Details and evidence of competency for responsible persons and operatives, nominated as Competent Persons.
+Details and evidence of Ex competence for responsible persons and operatives, nominated as Ex Competent Persons.

 Sub-contractor activities